 Consider which elements of your online life matter to you, and which do not.
 A useful exercise is to write down which notifications you most often recieve and to cross out those that are not important.
 For example, direct messages from friends and family are important, whereas marketing emails and weather notifications are not.
 Next, turn off notifications, unsubscribe, delete, or mute the unnecessary distractions and see if you prefer the experience; with fewer (and more meaningful) notifications you'll likely find it easier to focus and enjoy using technology more.

 Monitoring screen time

 Both Android and iOS have features to help you understand, and change, how you interact with your devices.
 Google's app 'Digital Wellbeing' is available to Android One and Pixel users, other Android users can choose from a variety of alternatives.
 'ActionDash' is a popular, free, alternative.
 Users of iOS 12 and above can use 'Screen Time' to monitor usage.

 Using social media timers

 Although there are many distractions in our digital lives, social media is often the principal distraction.
-Those aged between 16 and 24 in the UK spend, on average, 34.3 hours per week online.
-(Hymas, 2018) Much of this time is spent on social media.
+Adults in the UK spend, on average, 3 hours 15 minutes online per day.
+(Wright, 2019) Much of this time is spent on social media.
 Endless scrolling can quickly become a habit, despite being relatively dull or unimportant.
 Luckily, some social media sites have introduced tools to help users curb time spent on the platforms.
 Instagram and Facebook (see below) both allow you to set timers that remind you when you've spent an allotted time using them and record your average time spent on the app.
 These tools are a simple but effective way to cut down time spent on social media- try them for yourself and see if you waste less time.

 Headspace for meditation